solana-labs/solana/rfcs/0011-db-ledger.md

  1. prev_id: which PoH chain it's working on as indicated by the id of the last entry it processed
  2. tick_height: the ticks in the PoH chain currently being verified by this bank
- 4. votes: a stack of records that contain
+ 3. votes: a stack of records that contain
      a. prev_ids: what anything after this vote must chain to in PoH
      b. tick height: the tick_height at which this vote was cast
      c. lockout period: how long a chain must be observed to be in the ledger to be able to be chained below this vote

+Replicate_stage (TODO better name) uses ledger APIs to find the longest chain of entries it can hang off a previous vote.
+If that chain of entries does not hang off the latest vote, the replicate stage rolls back the bank to that vote and replays the chain from there.

 ### Culling